3 Day Kuala Lumpur Itinerary: The Ultimate Weekend in Malaysia

 Lunch

-For lunch, try Restoran Yut Kee, a famous spot for Hainanese chicken chop, kaya toast, and roasted pork.
+For lunch, stop at Restoran Yut Kee, a local favorite known for Hainanese chicken chop, kaya toast, and roasted pork.

 Afternoon

-Visit the iconic Petronas Towers and go up to the observation deck for a view of the city.
+Next, head to the Petronas Towers and make your way up to the observation deck for a view of the city.
 This is one of the tallest buildings in the world, and from the 86th floor, you can see the whole Kuala Lumpur skyline.

 Then, head to KL Tower (Menara Kuala Lumpur) for another panoramic view of the city.
 You can also grab lunch or dinner here while you enjoy the views.